vermastutz/US-Power-Outages/README.md

 ### Univariate Analysis

-<iframe
-  src="assets/plot1.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-This histogram plot shows the number of major power outages in each climate region.
+The histogram plot below shows the number of major power outages in each climate region.
 This plot reveals that certain regions experience outages more frequently.
 We wanted to see this relation to interpret whether regions with harsh weather conditions or older infrastructure might see a higher number of outages.
 Understanding which regions are more prone to outages can help in targeting infrastructure improvements and preventative measures.